TheWendril/Cat-Framework/README.md

 ---

 ## 🛠️ Advanced Concepts
-- Use smart pointers (`std::shared_ptr`) para manipular modelos e estratégias.
+- Use smart pointers (`std::shared_ptr`) to handle models and strategies.
-- O loop MAPE-K roda em thread separada para alta performance.
+- The MAPE-K loop runs in a separate thread for high performance.
-- Adicione constraints em `constraints/` para lógica de decisão customizada.
+- Add constraints in `constraints/` for custom decision logic.

 ---